 In contrast to the weight and certain brutality of the architecture, all furniture and fixtures are marked by relative neutralness or delicacy of form, pleasant haptics and discreet chromatic playfulness.

 The project was designed in creatve cooperation with Vanja Magić and Ivana Jonke.
+Visual identity by Linear Studio.
 Photos by Domagoj Blaževoć and Numen'For Use.